camdenreslink/code.camdenreslink.com/content/dev/the-expression-problem-in-dot-net/index.md

     | RightTriangle of base': double * height: double
 {{< /highlight-custom >}}

-If we were to recompile, we'd see that all of our match expressions now fail to build.
-This is because of the exhaustive pattern matching mentioned before.
-We are now missing the RightTriangle case.
-So, we must edit all of the functions to account for the new case:
+If we were to recompile, we would see that all of our match expressions now fail to build.
+This is because of the exhaustive pattern matching previously mentioned.
+We are now missing the RightTriangle case in our match expressions.
+Consequently, we must edit all of the functions to account for the new case:

 {{< highlight-custom language="fsharp" header-text="Shape.fs" >}}
 open System